-Here we’ve tried to capture the best bits about Battersea for those of you considering making your home here.
+First and foremost we're letting agents and estate agents but here we’ve tried to capture the best bits about Battersea for those of you considering making your home here.
 We’ve probably only touched on the reasons why but we hope it gives you an idea why we’re so passionate about the place where we work.
-It’s a beautiful area with enormously varied appeal, even before the planned development of the Power Station and new tube stations (all coming soon)…read on for our guide to why you should be thinking about living here.
+It’s a beautiful area with enormously varied appeal, and now with the redevelopment of the Power Station and new tube stations (all coming very soon)…read on for our guide to why you should be thinking about living here.

 Battersea is a sought-after area in South West London, in the Borough of Wandsworth which currently has the lowest council tax in the country.
 Encompassing the SW8 and SW11 postcodes, it borders the south side of the River Thames, and neighbours Fulham and Chelsea across the river, Nine Elms and Vauxhall to the east, Stockwell and Clapham Common to the south and Wandsworth to the west.